joshualee/cs262_final_project/README.md

 This project provides a framework that can be used to test the security of cryptographic protocols through simulations.
 The architecture consists of multiple clients that talk to each other through a server.
 Clients can speak to each other using plaintext or encrypted messages.
 Different key exchange and encryption protocols can easily be swapped in and out.
 Clients can also eavesdrop on other clients, simulating attackers trying to listen in on and break a secure session.

-Ontop of this framework, we have built two simple applications:
+On top of this framework, we have built two simple applications:

 #### Console Communicator